Humphrys genealogy

 This was reported in the Flying Post, Dublin, 16 May 1729.
 Can't find surviving copy.

-A new building called "Merrion Castle" was built at the site.
+A new building called "Merrion Castle" was built at the site in the 18th Century.
+This survives today at the far left (S end) of the new buildings.

 MERRION in [Lewis, 1837] lists "Francis Low" at the new Merrion Castle, and says the ruin of the old medieval castle is in the grounds: "In the demesne of Merrion Castle are the ivied ruins of the old castle from which it derives its name".